hoangduytran/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

    * - Edge
      - Face
-     - A face is selected if all of its edges are selected
+     - A face is selected if all of its edges are selected.

    * - Edge
      - Corner